 The Worker’s Compensation retains jurisdiction to hear new issues while other issues in the same claim are pending on appeal, so long as no evidence was taken or decision made on the new issues in the hearing from which the appeal was taken.

 The Court also held that there was a difference between the two jurisdictions that are laid out in section 9-742 and 9-736 of the Labor and Employment article of the Maryland Code.
-The differences are that under 9-736 jurisdiction is retained only if the matter is independent and distinct form he issues on appeal, while such a condition is not imposed on jurisdiction retained under 9-742.
+The differences are that under 9-736 jurisdiction is retained only if the matter is independent and distinct from the issues on appeal.
+The same condition is not imposed on jurisdiction retained under 9-742.
 The Court felt that this would limit the possibility of inconsistent verdicts because it will ensure that the new issues are also not being argued on appeal.